-The Cases of Laura Kempton and Tammy Little
+The Murders of Laura Kempton & Tammy Little (New Hampshire)

 In just over a year span during the early 1980s in Portsmouth, New Hampshire, the lives of two young women were ended by an assailant who broke into their apartments, violently attacked and beat them, and somehow managed to escape undetected, remaining anonymous for decades.